insightLLM/rl-without-gt/README.md

 ### Insight

-**Base model is like an excellent student who has already mastered mathematical and logical reasoning skills, but performs poorly on the test paper, it simply needs to develop good answering habits to achieve outstanding results in exams — in other words, to unlock the capabilities it already possesses.**
+**The powerful base model is like an excellent student who has already mastered mathematical and logical reasoning skills, but performs poorly on the test paper, it simply needs to develop good answering habits to achieve outstanding results in exams — in other words, to unlock the capabilities it already possesses.**

 <p align="center">